Creating an Event Against an Asset

 If you wish to begin tracking your Asset history, you need to create Events.

-Asset Creation is the first Event and the more Events recorded against an Asset, the richer and deeper its history becomes.
+Asset Creation is the first Event.
+The more Events recorded against an Asset, the richer and deeper its history becomes.

 Events track key moments of an Asset’s lifecycle; details of Who Did What When to an Asset.

-- You will see the following screen, where you can enter an Event type and description.
+You will see the following Event creation form:

-- Tabs enable you to enter both Event and Asset attributes.
+- You may enter both Event and Asset attributes.

-Event Attributes- Attributes specific to an Event e.g. which device recorded the Event
+Event Attributes- Attributes specific to an Event, i.e. which device recorded the Event

-Asset Attributes- Attributes of the Asset that may change as a result of the Event e.g. overall weight of a container
+Asset Attributes- Attributes of the Asset that may change as a result of the Event, i.e. overall weight of a container

 Here we see someone noted the type of cargo loaded in the Event, and has also recorded the total weight of the cargo using a newly defined